InnerView-Ultrasound/aio-setup/NEW.md

     <details><summary>A few extra tips for managing this setup!</summary>
         <ul>
-            <li>You can SSH into a VM to perform maintenance using this command (<strong>on the host physical machine</strong>): <pre>ssh [NONROOT_USER]@[IP_ADDRESS] # By default openssh does not allow logins using the root account</pre></li>
+            <li>You can SSH into a VM to perform maintenance using this command (<strong>on the host physical machine</strong>): <pre><code>ssh [NONROOT_USER]@[IP_ADDRESS] # By default openssh does not allow logins using the root account</code></pre></li>
-            <li>If you mess up the configuration of a VM, you may wish to completely delete it and start fresh with a new one. <strong>THIS WILL DELETE ALL DATA ASSOCIATED WITH THE VM INCLUDING ANYTHING IN YOUR AIO DATADIR!</strong> To do this, run (<strong>on the host physical machine</strong>): <pre>virsh undefine --domain [VM_NAME] && rm -rf /var/lib/libvirt/images/[VM_NAME].qcow2 # BE EXTREMELY CAREFUL!</pre></li>
+            <li>If you mess up the configuration of a VM, you may wish to completely delete it and start fresh with a new one. <strong>THIS WILL DELETE ALL DATA ASSOCIATED WITH THE VM INCLUDING ANYTHING IN YOUR AIO DATADIR!</strong> To do this, run (<strong>on the host physical machine</strong>): <pre><code># BE EXTREMELY CAREFUL!
+You'll need to confirm this action (y/N)
+   virsh destroy --domain [VM_NAME] \
+   virsh undefine --nvram --domain [VM_NAME] && rm -rf /var/lib/libvirt/images/[VM_NAME].qcow2</code></pre></li>
             <li>Using Nextcloud Talk will require some extra configuration.
 Back when we set up our VMs, they were (by default) configured with NAT, meaning they are in their own subnet.
 My understanding is that the VMs must each instead be bridged, so that your router may directly "see" them (as if they were real, physical devices on your network), and each AIO instance inside each VM must be configured with a different Talk port (like 3478, 3479, etc.).
 To change the Talk port for a given instance, you must either have created it that way initially (back when you first configured the VM in step 3 above), or you can change it at any time by removing the mastercontainer and re-running the initial docker run command (but modifying the run command <a href="https://github.com/nextcloud/all-in-one?tab=readme-ov-file#how-to-adjust-the-talk-port">like so</a>).
 Then, the Talk port for EACH instance needs to be forwarded in your router's settings DIRECTLY to the VM hosting the instance (completely bypassing our host physical machine/reverse proxy).
-And finally, inside an admin-priveleged account (such as the default "admin" account) in each instance, you must visit <pre>https://[DOMAIN_NAME_*]/settings/admin/talk</pre> then find the STUN/TURN Settings, and from there set the proper values.
+And finally, inside an admin-priveleged account (such as the default "admin" account) in each instance, you must visit <strong>https://[DOMAIN_NAME_*]/settings/admin/talk</strong> then find the STUN/TURN Settings, and from there set the proper values.
 If this is too complicated, it may be easier to use public STUN/TURN servers, but I have not tested any of this, rather I'm just sharing what I have found so far (more info available <a href="https://github.com/nextcloud/all-in-one/discussions/2517">here</a>).
 If you have figured this out or if any of this information is incorrect, please edit this section!</li>
             <li>If you want to shave off around 8-10 seconds of total boot time when you reboot your host physical machine, a simple trick is to lower the GRUB_TIMEOUT from the default five seconds to one second, on both the host physical machine and each of the VMs.
 You can also remove the delay, but it's generally safer to leave at least one second.
 (Always be extremely careful when editing GRUB config, especially on the host physical machine, as an incorrect configuration can prevent your device from booting!)</li>
         </ul>
     </details>